Albatros D.III: Operational history

 At the time, the continued wing failures were attributed to poor workmanship and materials at the Johannisthal factory.
-In fact, the real cause lay in the sesquiplane arrangement taken from the Nieuport.
-While the lower wing had sufficient strength in static tests, it was subsequently determined that the main spar was located too far aft, causing the wing to twist under aerodynamic loads.
+In fact, the real cause lay in the sesquiplane arrangement taken from the Nieuport: while the lower wing had sufficient strength in static tests, it was subsequently found that the main spar was located too far aft, causing the wing to twist under aerodynamic loads.
 Pilots were therefore advised not to perform steep or prolonged dives in the D.III.
-This design flaw persisted despite attempts to rectify the problem in the D.III and succeeding Albatros D.V.
+This design flaw persisted despite attempts to rectify the problem in the D.III and the succeeding Albatros D.V.
 Apart from its structural deficiencies, the D.III was considered pleasant and easy to fly, if somewhat heavy on the controls.
-The sesquiplane arrangement offered improved climb, maneuverability, and downward visibility compared to the preceding D.II.
+The sesquiplane arrangement offered better climb, maneuverability, and downward visibility than the preceding D.II.
 Like most contemporary aircraft, the D.III was prone to spinning, but recovery was straightforward.

 Lineup of Albatros D.III fighters of Jagdstaffel 50 - mid to late 1917.
 The subdued staffel scheme of black and white stripes and chevrons can be seen on the fuselage and tailplanes of most machines, which are otherwise in factory finish.

 Albatros built approximately 500 D.III aircraft at its Johannisthal factory.
 In the spring of 1917, D.III production shifted to Albatros' subsidiary, Ostdeutsche Albatros Werke (OAW), to permit Albatros to concentrate on development and production of the D.V.
-Between April and August 1917, Idflieg issued five separate orders for a total of 840 D.IIIs.
+Between April and August 1917, Idflieg issued five orders for a total of 840 D.IIIs.
 The OAW variant underwent its Typenprüfung in June 1917.
 Production commenced at the Schneidemühl factory in June and continued through December 1917.
 OAW aircraft were distinguishable by their larger, rounded rudders.
 Peak service was in November 1917, with 446 aircraft on the Western Front.
-The D.III did not disappear with the end of production, however.
-It remained in frontline service well into 1918.
-As of 31 August 1918, 54 D.III aircraft remained on the Western Front.
+The D.III remained in frontline service after production ended; as of 31 August 1918, 54 D.III aircraft remained on the Western Front.